mantidproject/mantid/dev-docs/source/Workbench/ProjectSaveInterfaces.rst

 Overview
 ########

 Project save is the attempt to allow all parts of a user's project to be saved, namely interfaces (C++ and Python), plots and  workspaces.
-This is achieved by using either dedicated classes, in the case of plots and workspaces, or by adding a encoder and decoder to the EncoderFactory and the DecoderFactory.
-The way in which the saving is currently achieved is by returning a dictionary containing only either primitive types (by far the most common approach) or by returning current the python JSON library's serializeable types.
-Examples of how types are converted to JSON and back can be found at https://docs.python.org/2/library/json.html under section 18.2.2 Encoders and Decoders.

 Handy links
 ###########